RKS244256/Grade-10-Notes/Science/Physics/Optics_SNC2D0.md

 ## Mirrors

 ### Characteristics:

+These are used to describe the image created by a mirror.
 | Characteristics | Description            |
 | --------------- | ---------------------- |
 | Size            | Smaller or Larger      |